-- The LUCAS device has a "quick fit" feature, so if the Pressure Pad is pushed down too hard, or not touching the chest fully, the device will adjust the Pressure Pad by up to 1.2 inches in either direction to the correct start position. - Some users will use a marker to draw a line on the chest around the top and bottom of the Suction Cup to help monitor placement during operation.
+- The LUCAS device has a "quick fit" feature, so if the Pressure Pad is pushed down too hard, or not touching the chest fully, the device will adjust the Pressure Pad by up to 30 mm /1.2 inches in either direction to the correct start position. - Some users will use a marker to draw a line on the chest around the top and/or bottom of the Suction Cup to help monitor placement during operation.

-Apply the Stabilization Strap without delaying device application or medical care.
+The LUCAS Stabilization Strap helps secure the correct position during operation.
+Apply it while the LUCAS device is active to keep interruptions to a minimum.
+Delay the application if it delays any medical treatment of the patient.
 The Stabilization Strap is not a neck Stabilization Strap but a device Stabilization Strap.
 The Stabilization Strap can fit and be put on the outside of a c-collar.